demajh/prestige/README.md

 If you want to take this beyond a prototype, the next steps tend to be:

-- Inline “small values” directly in `prestige_user_kv` to avoid the second read.
 - Batch APIs: `PutMany`, `GetMany`, `DeleteMany` (amortize transaction cost).
 - Chunk-level dedup (content-defined chunking) for large blobs.
 - Optional value canonicalization before hashing.